LLM-Friendly Docs ✨

 self.visit(node.args)

-if node.returns:
+if not self.skip_annotations and node.returns:

 node.returns = self.visit(node.returns)